Nochala/PremiumDeluxeMotorsport.NET_v5.0.0/README.md

 - Sell vehicles at Premium Deluxe Motorsport
 - Function to search vehicles
 - Better Addon Vehicle Support
-- Bring back the star system when first viewing a vehicle
 - Add an option to disable performance upgrades
 - Function to make performance upgrades increase the price of a vehicle
-- Function in vehicle viewer that shows vehicle top speed, acceleration, braking, & traction

 ## [ **CHANGELOG** ]
 **Patch v1.0.2**